-Born and raised in St. Louis, Mo., Mr. St. Clair continues to search for homeless veterans and non-veterans in need throughout some of the most poverty-stricken regions and tent camps in St. Louis and Southern Illinois.
+Born and raised in St. Louis, Mo., Mr. St. Clair continues to search for homeless Veterans in need throughout some of the most poverty-stricken regions and tent camps in the counties of St. Charles, St. Louis and Southern Illinois.
 With honor, respect, and dignity he carries them food and clothing, and assists in the never-ending battle of red tape that stifles so many groups in getting those that want and need help off of the streets into an apartment of their own.

-While working several part-time jobs, Mr. St. Clair collects food, clothing, and donations to help our local veterans and homeless in need, as well as holding fundraising events and raffles to fund his endeavors.
-His promise to his fellow veterans: “leave no one behind.”
+While working part-time jobs, Mr. St. Clair collects food, clothing, and donations to help our local Veterans in need, as well as holding fundraising events and raffles to fund his endeavors.
+His promise to his fellow Veterans: “leave no one behind.”

 See Albert’s features on KMOV’s “Harris’s Heroes” below!